Anxiety

 3 Practise mindfulness

-4 Plan, break, and hide the phone
+4 Plan, take breaks, and hide the phone

 Break revision into 20-minute blocks with 5-minute breaks.
-Keep mobiles out of sight; they are designed to take your attention and can lead to addiction behaviour.
+Keep mobiles out of sight; they are designed to take your attention and can lead to addictive behaviour.
 We often have to help students break phone addictions.

-5 Parents have work to do too
+5 Parents have work to do, too

 6 Get a study-skills coach